pgstef/pgstef.github.io/_posts/2020-05-25-pgbackrest_preview_tour_of_retention_policy_options.md

 time period requested.
 We'll then need to wait an extra backup to see the old archives expired.

-One again, as it can mess with WAL archives cleaning, use this option carefully and preferably only with recent backups.
+Once again, as it can mess with WAL archives cleaning, use this option carefully and preferably only with recent backups.
 Don't use it to force old backups expiry, adjust retention policy to achieve that.